HackYourFuture-CPH/program/courses/foundation/intro-to-frontend/week1/session-plan.md

   - [Exercise dark mode light mode](#light-mode-dark-mode)

 - Fetch (No promise explanation!
 Focus on usage)
-  - Focus on usage let the students copy the fetch script and use it from there.
+  - Focus on usage let the trainees copy the fetch script and use it from there.
 Promises are out of scope in this module.
   - [Code inspiration](#fetch)
   - [Exercise 1](#astronauts-in-space), [exercise 2](#dog-fan-website)

-Really try in this class to do short teaching and lots of exercises!
+Really try in this session to do short teaching and lots of exercises!

 ## Flipped classroom videos